-So, I have heard that Illinois law now in refers to “caretaking functions.”
+So, I have heard that Illinois law now refers to “caretaking functions.”
 What does that mean?

-This is a term that generally refers to decisions within each parent’s control when he or she has parenting time.
+This generally refers to decisions within each parent’s control when he or she has parenting time.
 It is defined as, “tasks that involve interaction with a child or that direct, arrange, and supervise the interaction with and care of a child provided by others, or for obtaining the resources allowing for the provision of these functions.”
-It then provides that the term includes a list of 8 things:
+It then lists 8 things included in caretaking functions: